Christopher-Borders/Cybersecurity-Portfolio/detection-engineering/README.md

 | stats count(eval(status="FAIL")) as failed_attempts, count(eval(status="SUCCESS")) as successful_attempts by username
 | where failed_attempts > 3 AND successful_attempts > 0`

-This query returns events that match the defined suspicious pattern.
+## Trigger Condition

+This alert triggers when the defined behavior occurs multiple times or exceeds a normal baseline, indicating potential malicious activity rather than isolated or expected use.

 #### Rationale